kyma-project/kyma/docs/01-overview/main-areas/serverless/svls-06-security-considerations.md

 To eliminate potential security risks when using Functions, bear in mind these few facts:

+- Kyma provides base images for serverless runtimes.
+Those default runtimes are maintained with regards commonly known security advisories.
+It is possible to use a custom runtime image (check the [tutorial](../../../03-tutorials/00-serverless/svls-13-override-runtime-image.md)), however in such case the responsibility of security compliance and assesing exploitability of any potential vulnerabilities of the custom runtime image remains on the user side.

 - Kyma does not run any security scans against Functions and their images.
 Before you store any sensitive data in Functions, consider the potential risk of data leakage.

 - Kyma does not define any authorization policies that would restrict Functions' access to other resources within the Namespace.
 If you deploy a Function in a given Namespace, it can freely access all events and APIs of services within this Namespace.